kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 - Confirm ArgoCD displays workloads as *Synced* and *Healthy*.
 - Validate fallback to singleton logic when only one WEC is bound.
 - Add integration tests under `test/e2e/status/` to verify correctness.

 ---

-## Future Work

-- Weighted aggregation logic based on cluster priority or capacity.
-- Enhanced visualization for per-WEC readiness.
-- Unified CRD version for both singleton and multi-WEC status.

----